-Acoustic Magazine Profiles Córdoba’s Lead Luthier
+Acoustic Magazine Profiles Córdoba’S Lead Luthier

 Ever wonder what it takes to become a luthier?
 So did Acoustic Magazine.
 They chatted with the Lead Luthier from our Master Series Workshop, Andrew Enns, to learn a bit about what goes into building a guitar, what his Córdoba favorites are, and more!
 Don’t have time to read the full article (which you can find here)?
 No worries–a few highlights are below.